BrunaRihl/BarMix-Dublin/README.md

 ## Credits

+### Code

+* [Flexbox Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/): used as a resource for implementing flexible and responsive layouts on the website.

+* [CSSDECK](https://cssdeck.com/blog/implement-a-blur-or-filter-effect-on-an-image-using-css3/): I used this reference to implement the 'unblur' transition effect on the hero image of the website.

+* [Smashing Magazine](https://www.smashingmagazine.com/2021/10/object-fit-background-size-css/): I used this reference to manage how background images adjust within their container.

 ### Content

+* I created all the content on the website.

 * The foundation of the website's code/design was established using the CI Love Running project as a starting point.

-* [Flexbox Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/): used as a resource for implementing flexible and responsive layouts on the website.

-* To write the README file, I followed the structure and table format of the testing section from the readme-examples repository by Kera Cudmore.
+* [ReadMe Example](https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md): To write the ReadMe file, I followed the structure and table format (testing section) from the readme-examples repository by Kera Cudmore.

 ### Media